tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Why did the Python data scientist get arrested at customs?
-She was caught trying to import pandas! 🤖
+⚡ AI Joke of the Day: 🤖 Being a self-taught developer is almost the same as being a cut neck chicken because you have no sense of direction in the beginning. 🤖

 ---